adambard/learnxinyminutes-docs/latex.html.markdown

 % You can not add extra-spaces or special symbols into shadowing text since it
 % will cause mistakes during the compilation

-This package also produces list of tumbnails in the output pdf document and active links in the table of contents.
+This package also produces list of thumbnails in the output pdf document and active links in the table of contents.

 \section{End}